asgardius/midori-school/README.md

 I won't spend money for an App Store Developer Account.
 This game is available for Android because Asgardius S3 Manager is already at Google Play

+# Why this game is not available as snap package?

+Ubuntu is the only distro that uses snap intead flatpak.
+Those users can use debian packages instead

 # System requirements

 * 64 bit X86 or ARM quad core CPU, 1.2 GHz or better